mojodojodev/mojodojo.dev/this_week_in_mojo.md

 This push us to define/create the "type erasure of structs to object" model so that user defined struct types can be used here.
 We may or may not want to do this, it isn't clear to me.
 There is a lot of precedent in this in the Swift world where Swift classes can be typed erased to `AnyObject` (aka `id` in ObjC) and that [allow dynamic dispatch in various ways](https://github.com/apple/swift-evolution/blob/main/proposals/0116-id-as-any.md)

 These are super nuanced issues and I'd like to get more experience with the core language before touching into this.
 There is a big difference between bringing up something simple and building it really great.

+#### Compile to Shared Library
+Yes, it can be compiled as a shared library, no problem.
+We're not prioritizing this right now, but we'll enable this at some point

 ### Community Projects
 - Github user [crisadamo](https://github.com/crisadamo/mojo-lang-syntax) has released a VS Code extension for syntax highlighting: [mojo-lang-syntax](https://github.com/crisadamo/mojo-lang-syntax) while we wait for the official language extension.